md-sawrab/md-sawrab.github.io/_posts/2024-12-07-Statistics For Data Science - Basic Statistics.md

 - Customer Satisfaction: Very Unsatisfied, Unsatisfied, Neutral, Satisfied, Very Satisfied
 - Economic Status: Low, Middle, High

+Note: We cannot measure the exact difference between ranks.
+For example, "Satisfied" is higher than "Neutral," but we don't know by how much.

 **Interval Scale:** The interval scale not only allows for ordering of data but also provides meaningful and equal intervals between data points.
+Interval scales do not have a true zero i.e In Celsius 0 degrees does not mean the absence of heat.

 Examples:

 - Temperature: Celsius, Fahrenheit
 - Calendar Years: 2000, 2020, 2024
 - IQ Scores

 Interval data allows for addition and subtraction, but since there is no absolute zero, multiplication and division do not apply.
 For instance, 20°C is not “twice as warm” as 10°C.

 **Ratio Scale:** The ratio scale is the most informative and robust scale of measurement.
 It has all the properties of the interval scale, but it also includes an absolute zero point, which allows for the calculation of ratios.